Updated: May 16

 The phenomenon of ‘one and done’ relates to boards that recruit one, in this case, woman, to the numbers and then believe that their work is finished.

-What does it mean to have one person of colour, a woman or someone from an LGBT or disabled background, if they are not allowed to shape the direction of the company, its people or its products and services?
+What does it mean to have one person of colour, a woman or someone from an LGBTQ+ or a person with a disability, if they are not allowed to shape the direction of the company, its people or its products and services?

 Flexibility, trust and transparency, and the ability for organisations to take calculated risks in developing strategy to develop services and well as human capital is paramount.